zestia/animation-utils/README.md

 await waitForAnimation(element, { subtree: true });

-// Wait for a specific animation to end
-// (Assuming it has started already, or will start in the on frame) await waitForAnimation(myElement, { animationName: 'fade-out' });
+// Wait for a specific animation to end await waitForAnimation(myElement, { animationName: 'fade-out' });

-// Wait for a specific transition to end
-// (Assuming it has started already, or will start in the on frame) await waitForAnimation(myElement, { transitionProperty: 'margin-left' });
+// Wait for a specific transition to end await waitForAnimation(myElement, { transitionProperty: 'margin-left' });
 ```